sunragav/FlikrPagination/README.md

         );
 ```
-The data as and when written to the Room DB is updated to a LiveData observable , which is being observed by the view(MainActivity)
+The observable LiveData observable is being observed by the view(MainActivity)

 ```java
 //MainActivity.java